-Learn about our Pharmacy Technician Non-credit Certificate program at Harrisburg and Lancaster Campuses.
+Learn about our Pharmacy Technician Non-credit Certificate program at Harrisburg, Lebanon, and Lancaster Campuses.
 Our program prepares students to take the national certification examination administered by the Pharmacy Technician Certification Board (PTCB).

 - Accept and screen medication orders, preparing labels and medications